 About the ARB

 The provincial government, through the Ministry of Finance, sets the laws regarding property assessment.
 Municipalities are responsible for setting tax rates and collecting property taxes.
 The Municipal Property Assessment Corporation (MPAC) assesses and classifies all properties in Ontario.
+Property owners receive their Notices of Assessment from MPAC, and tax bills are issued through your Municipalities.
 If there is a dispute between a property owner and MPAC, the property owner can file an appeal with the ARB.

 History of ARB